alvis/presetter/packages/presetter/README.md

 ### 🔧 Binary Path Resolution

-When running tasks via `run`, `run-s`, or `run-p`, Presetter automatically prepends binary paths from preset packages to the PATH environment variable.
+When running tasks via `run`, `run-s`, or `run-p`, Presetter prepends binary paths from preset packages to the PATH environment variable.
 This makes tools in each preset's `node_modules/.bin` directory available without additional configuration.

 **How it works:**